temporalio/documentation/docs-src/concepts/what-is-a-default-data-converter.md

 - If a value is an instance of a Protobuf message, it is encoded with [proto3 JSON](https://developers.google.com/protocol-buffers/docs/proto3#json).
 - If a value isn't null, binary, or a Protobuf, it is encoded as JSON.
-  If any part of it is not serializable as JSON (for example, a Date—see JSON data types), an error is thrown.
+  If any part of it is not serializable as JSON <!--(for example, a Date—see JSON data types)--> an error is thrown.

-The default converter also supports decoding binary Protobufs.